Employee Setup & Info Guide | User Documentation | Striven

 +

-1. Quote Approval: Displays the maximum amount an Employee can approve for Sales Orders.
+1. Quote Approval Amount: Displays the maximum amount an Employee can approve for Sales Orders.

-2. Options: There are two options, which are discussed further below:
+2. Quote Approval Options: There are two options, which are discussed further below:

 • No Limit: Indicates that an Employee can approve Sales Orders no matter the dollar amount.

-3. PO Approval: Notes the maximum amount an Employee can approve for Purchase Orders.
+5. PO Approval Amount: Notes the maximum amount an Employee can approve for Purchase Orders.

-4. Option: Either allows or denies the Employee’s ability to add blank line items on Purchase Orders.
+6. PO Approval Option: Either allows or denies the Employee’s ability to add blank Line items on Purchase Orders.

 • Time Off